GreyCardinal69/Fluence/README.md

 - Default function argument values
 - Some form of pattern matching
 - Custom intrinsics, a way to define intrinsics from the outside of the Fluence .dll
-- Exceptions
 - Enums as full objects.
 - Structs in structs, currently the parser cant parse nested structs, it can parse enums defined in structs, but not structs.
-- Expanding this readme, much is yet to be written.
 - And much more.